BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

  * Improved chances of dart/spiker spawns, since UCP4.1 gave them some reasonable buffs.
    Still a bit less likely than gemstone pistols, though, if you have gemstones added to the E-Tech pools.
+ * Removed UCP conflicts:
    * Set BLNG loader to also drop Sledge's Shotgun, as UCP does, so that we're not overriding that behavior for UCP users.
 People not using UCP will just have to cope with the extra shotgun drop chance.
+   * Set Hyperius to use UCP's changes (all DLC1 Seraph items, replacing Kiss of Death with Black Hole)
  * Set Badass Creepers to use global drop probabilities for their unique gear (this is present in UCP 4.1 as well)
  * Removed disabled-by-default categories which I'd had in there for my own testing